-Recommendation: If parties transact a repo during a weekend or on a public holiday in the country in which one of the parties is located, both parties should both treat that date as a working day.
+business day.
 The same recommendation applies to MODI, CORR and ETRM reports.
-COLU reports should normally be sent on a working day in the country in which the reporting party is located.
-Where parties have agreed that a 'business day' is defined in terms of the place of settlement, they should treat such days as working days for the purpose of making COLU reports of changes in the composition of collateral under SFTR even if they are not working days in the location of one or both of the parties.
-A change in the value of collateral should be reported only if that change occurs on a day which the parties have agreed should be a working day for the purpose of calculating and calling a variation margin or triggering an equivalent mechanism.
+COLU reports should normally be sent on a business day in the country in which the reporting party is located.
+Where parties have agreed that a 'business day' is defined in terms of the place of settlement, they should treat such days as business days for the purpose of making COLU reports of changes in the composition of collateral under SFTR even if they are not business days in the location of one or both of the parties.
+A change in the value of collateral should be reported only if that change occurs on a day which the parties have agreed should be a business day for the purpose of calculating and calling a variation margin or triggering an equivalent mechanism.
 Where both parties are subject to EU SFTR and it is a public holiday in the location of one but not both, COLU reports should be sent by both parties unless it is a TARGET2 holiday.